JohnnyBlocks/JBs-Lab-Production/_posts/2019-01-24-powerful-things-markdown-editor.md

 ---
 There are lots of powerful things you can do with the Markdown editor

-If you've gotten pretty comfortable with writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do with Markdown!
+If you've gotten pretty comfortable with writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do with Markdown!<!--more-->

 As with the last post about the editor, you'll want to be actually editing this post as you read it so that you can see all the Markdown code we're using.